 Alright, buckle up because this is where terms like “Ivy League early action deadlines” start making your head spin.
 Two big routes:

-- Early Decision (ED): Binding.
-If you apply ED and get in, you commit to attend.
+- Early Decision (ED): binding.
+If you apply ED and get in, you commit to attending.
 Your “first choice” better truly be that.

-- Early Action (EA) / Single Choice Early Action (SCEA): Non-binding (in many cases).
+- Early Action (EA) / Single Choice Early Action (SCEA): non-binding (in many cases).
 You apply early, get a decision early, but you don’t have to commit right away.
-Especially at Ivy schools like Harvard, Yale, and Princeton under SCEA rules.
+Especially at Ivy League schools like Harvard, Yale, and Princeton, under SCEA rules.

 So when you’re mapping your timeline, ask: Do I know my top school?
 Am I ready now?
 If yes, ED might make sense.
-If not, EA or Regular Decision might be smarter.
+If not, EA or Regular Decision might be more brilliant.

 Key Deadlines for the 2025 Cycle